Customer area

 • organizational complexity

-• implementation services
+• implementation and setup services

-How long does it take to implement a PDM?
+• How long does it take to implement a PDM?

 Main phases: